kyphan38/web/assets/docs/leetcode/docs/theory/big-o.md

 Big-O simplifies complex functions (e.g., T(n) = 5n^2 + 1000n + 5000) to the fastest-growing term (O(n^2))

-- Car engine analogy: The dominant term (n^2) is like a car’s engine (e.g., V8), defining performance, while constants (5) and lower-order terms (1000n, 5000) are like a stereo or paint job—minor in the long run
+- Car engine analogy: The dominant term (n^2) is like a car's engine (e.g., V8), defining performance, while constants (5) and lower-order terms (1000n, 5000) are like a stereo or paint job—minor in the long run

 ### Upper Bound

 Big-O provides a worst-case performance guarantee

-- Elevator analogy: Like a "Max Load: 500 kg" sign, O(n) guarantees an algorithm’s operations won’t exceed a linear function for large n, though best-case performance (e.g., O(1)) may be better
+- Elevator analogy: Like a "Max Load: 500 kg" sign, O(n) guarantees an algorithm's operations won't exceed a linear function for large n, though best-case performance (e.g., O(1)) may be better
 - Definition: A function f(n) is O(g(n)) if there exist positive constants c and n₀ such that f(n) ≤ c × g(n) for all n ≥ n₀

 ## Proving Big-O

 Lock and Key Analogy

-- Lock: The Big-O definition tests if a function’s growth stays at or below g(n)
+- Lock: The Big-O definition tests if a function's growth stays at or below g(n)
 - Key: A pair (c, n₀) satisfying the inequality
 - Proof: Finding one valid (c, n₀) confirms f(n) is O(g(n))